The Denver Regional Council of Governments' Building Policy Collaborative

 What will the Building Policy Collaborative fund?

-- Building Policy Collaborative - $2.6 million contract for regional policy network facilitation and logistical support for zero-emissions and electric-forward policy.
+- Building Policy Collaborative - $2.6 million contract for regional policy network facilitation and logistical support for zero emissions and electric-forward policy.

 - Research and Development - $1 million budgeted for localized research to answer, cost, infrastructure and other technical questions being raised by member jurisdictions.